kos-lang/kos/doc/modules.md

     generator()

-Constructor for generator functions.
+Generator function class.

-The purpose of this constructor is to be used with the `instanceof` operator to detect generator functions.
+The purpose of this class is to be used with the `instanceof` operator to detect generator functions.

-Calling this constructor function throws an exception.
+Calling this class throws an exception.

 The prototype of `generator.prototype` is `function.prototype`.